Samnite religion: Gods and spirits

 Vaguely defined spirits called Numina were prominent in Samnite mythology.
 It was essential to establish proper relations with these spirits.
 They may or may not have had human forms, and could have been genderless, nameless, and kinless.
 Numina lived in localities such as houses, rivers, mountains, the day, the night.
 They also excised certain powers, that possibly amounted to nothing more than divine will.
 Eventually, the Numina evolved into the Samnite gods and goddesses.

 Few Samnite gods are known, but some names have survived.
 Many Samnite gods were also Roman gods.
 For example, Vulcan, Loesius, Flora, Mefitis, Apollo, Angitia, and Diana were all worshipped.
 Some gods like Fortuna, Fides, and Spes did not gain importance until after the Roman conquest.
 There were Samnite gods unique to Samnite or Oscan culture.
 Such as Herentas, who was the Oscan equivalent of Venus.
 The most prominent gods in Samnite religion were Mars, and Heracles.
 Heracles was worshipped by the Samnites as a divine protector of pastoralism, an important aspect of the Samnite economy.

+List of deities

+Often, the Samnite gods were named with the adjective "Kerríiaí" (singular) or "Kerrìiuìs" (plural) which mean cereal: it worked as a protective adjective and it binded that deity to Ceres's sphere.